 We’ll start this marvelous adventure by flying in to legendary Casablanca.
 The next day we’ll visit the fabulous Hassan II Mosque, at seaside Casablanca.
 The mosque has exquisite mosaics inside and out.
 We’ll have a specialized guide for our mosque visit and she’ll explain the mosque’s amazing statistics and its special features.

-Next, we’ll hop in our Sprinter and drive south to fabled and friendly Marrakesh.
+Next, we’ll hop in our Sprinter and drive south to seaside Essaouira, home of many contemporary Moroccan artists.
+Then off to fabled and friendly Marrakesh.
 Even today Marrakech manages to feel exotic and other-worldly, especially in the old fortified city area, called the medina, a densely packed, walled medieval city.

 Little market shops in the Medina offer a treasure of traditional textiles, baskets, felted slippers, pottery and jewelry.
 Here we can meet master artisans at work, and wander the narrow, cobblestone streets of the market.